The Grand Exit

 A grand exit is usually the last event on a wedding day and celebrates the couple's exit from the reception.
 Guests form two lines creating a pathway for the couple to exit through and cheer as the bride and groom leave the party, usually with sparklers or glow sticks, you can also use confetti, bubbles, or rose petals.
+It's super fun but more importantly, it allows me to create amazing wedding photos for you!

 *If you would like to include sparklers in a grand exit confirm with your venue what they can allow them.